Australian-Imaging-Service/charts/docs/Charts/Deployment/Istio-Setup.md

 kubectl get secret -n istio-system $(kubectl get sa kiali-service-account -n istio-system -o jsonpath='{.secrets[0].name}') -o jsonpath='{.data.token}' | base64 -d
 ```

-More detauls about accessing Kiali via Ingress:
+More details about accessing Kiali via Ingress:
 https://kiali.io/docs/installation/installation-guide/accessing-kiali/

 At this point I tried to set the AWS Elastic Load Balancer to use SSL and a proper certificate but after 4 hours of investigation it turns out that Kiali ingress requires "class_name" and AWS ELB doesn't have one so that doesn't work.
 Rather frustratingly I ended up manually updating the LoadBalancer lister details to be SSL over TCP and to specify the SSL Cipher policy and Certificate Manager.
 You should also point your FQDN to this Load Balancer to work with your custom certificate.
-No doubt an integration of Nginx and AWS ELB would fix this - Nginx being Kiali's default ingres method.
+No doubt an integration of Nginx and AWS ELB would fix this - Nginx being Kiali's default ingress method.

 ### Troubleshooting Istio